directus-labs/guest-authoring/copy-this-template-directory/index.md

 &nbsp;

-**Now a Flows.**

-There are 4 Flows.
-For each Flow I'll show an overview picture and then each node screen with config also as text, so you can copy-paste it.
+## Create Your Flows

+There are 4 Flows required for this project:

+1. ...
+Quickly detail what each Flow is in one sentence.
 &nbsp;

 ### Flow "Google Calendar event Proxy"